MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 > [!div class="mx-imgBorder"]
 > ![Playback timeline with segmentation](media/ci-summary-playback.png "Playback timeline with segmentation")

 The playback timeline displays the sentiments highlighted (such as positive, neutral, and negative).
-The diamond icons specify the the brands, tracked keywords, and competitors mentioned in the timeline.
+The diamond icons specify the brands, tracked keywords, and competitors mentioned in the timeline.

 You can go to a specific moment on the call by clicking on the timeline.
 The call transcript will automatically scroll to that moment in the call.
 You can also pause the call, rewind, forward, and adjust volume as required.